 What is the Women Podcasters in Solidarity initiative?

 Women Podcasters in Solidarity is a collective of women podcasters who have made a pledge to build awareness and funds for social justice through their podcasting platforms.
-This is a twice-yearly, ongoing initiative with the first focus being on Anti-Racism and the Movement for Black Lives.
+This is a twice-yearly, ongoing initiative with the first focus being on Anti-Racism and the Movement for Black Lives, and the second on Gun Safety with an Intersectional Lens.

 Women Podcasters in Solidarity was founded by Julie Neale, a mom to two boys (5 and 13), a life and leadership coach, founder of Mother’s Quest and the Mother’s Quest Podcast and a white woman of privilege stepping into activism and advocacy with positive intent, a desire to listen and to learn, and willingness to make mistakes.